Chaytor baronets of Croft and Witton Castle (1831)

 The Chaytor baronetcy, of Croft in the County of York and of Witton Castle in the County of Durham, was created in the Baronetage of the United Kingdom on 30 September 1831 for William Chaytor, an industrialist and Whig politician who served as MP for Richmond in the first Reform Parliament.

-He built Clervaux Castle on the manor of Croft.
+He named Clervaux Castle, Yorkshire, which he had built in 1842 but which was demolished in 1951, after his Anglo-Norman Clervaux ancestors, of whom his family were the heirs.

 He was son of William Chaytor of Croft and Spenningthorne, Member of Parliament for Hedon (UK Parliament constituency); his great-grandfather, Henry Chaytor (c.
 1638 – 1719) was brother to Sir William Chaytor, 1st Baronet of the first creation.

 He was succeeded by his eldest son William Richard Carter Chaytor, the second baronet, who represented Durham in the House of Commons.
 His grandson, William Henry Edward Chaytor, the fourth baronet, was High Sheriff of County Durham in 1902 and a Deputy Lieutenant of the county.
 He died unmarried at an early age and was succeeded by his younger brother, Walter Clervaux Chaytor, the fifth baronet, who served as a Justice of the Peace.

 The fifth baronet also died at a young age and was succeeded by his younger brother, Edmund Hugh Chaytor, the sixth baronet.
 Sir Edmund's wife, Isobel, was a socialite who went travelling in Syria and flew to Australia to lecture on fashion.
 On the death of his only son, William Henry Clervaux Chaytor, the seventh Baronet, in 1976, the line of the third baronet failed.
 The presumed eighth baronet, his successor, was his second cousin George Reginald Chaytor, son of William Richard Carter Chaytor, eldest son of Reginald Clervaux Chaytor, son of the second marriage of the second baronet.
 He never proved his succession and was never on the Official Roll of the Baronetage.
 As of 2019, the presumed ninth baronet was his first cousin once removed, Bruce Gordon Chaytor.

 Major-General Sir Edward Chaytor, commander of New Zealand troops in the Boer War and First World War, was the grandson of John Clervaux Chaytor, second son of the first baronet.